 Absolutely!
 I know I did the first week we brought home our puppy.
 Since this was not my first puppy as an adult, I thought I knew everything I needed to know about taking care of a puppy.
 But our previous dog, Molly was 4 months old when we brought her home.
 Although she was still a puppy we missed a lot of the early puppy behaviors, like chewing on everything and biting us all the time.
 Plus with Molly, it was just my husband and me in the house.
 This time around we had two school aged kids to care for too.

 The funny thing is we chose to get a puppy because we were hoping it would help with some of the stress our family was feeling.
 We had read that dogs were great stress relievers for kids.
 I can tell you the first few weeks of Bella living with us were anything but stress free.
 I worried about everything.

 How Long Do the Puppy Blues Last?

 This really depends on the person, but the puppy blues should go away once you are able to gain some control over the situation.
 Generally the first two or three weeks are the hardest.
 This is when you are getting little sleep and you are still working on potty training.
 After the first three weeks your puppy should be going to sleep without crying.
-They may even be able to sleep about 6 hours in a row giving you the sleep you need.
+They may even be able to sleep about 4 hours in a row.

 When Do Puppies Get Easier?